starbvuks/starbvuks/README.md

 <!--
-- 🔭 I’m currently working on perfecting backend skills
+- 🔭 I’m currently working on perfecting backend skill
 - 🌱 I’m currently learning every
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with